 Exhibiting animals in Queensland

-In Queensland, you will need a licence or permit under the Exhibited Animals Act 2015 (EAA) if you propose to exhibit most native wildlife or non-indigenous animals in:
+In Queensland, you will need a licence or permit under the Exhibited Animals Act 2015 if proposing to exhibit native wildlife or non-indigenous animals in:

 - wildlife parks